ChristopherMarques/mini-seller/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom Technical Assessment License - see the [LICENSE.md](LICENSE.md) file for details.

+**⚠️ Important**: This project is intended exclusively for technical assessment purposes in job application processes.
+Commercial use, redistribution, or any other use is strictly prohibited.

 ## 🙏 Acknowledgments